Accurate as of July 30, 2021

-What is the One-Year Program at SILS?
+What is the One-Year Study Abroad Program (SAP) at SILS?

 Language of Instruction

 (1) Length of study

-- Fall Semester (September to February)
+- Fall Semester (September to end-January/ early-February)

-- Spring Semester (April to July)
+- Spring Semester (April to end-July/ early-August)

-Please refer to the webpage below.
+Please refer to this website.

-(3) SILS Lecture courses (Intermediate and Advanced ONLY)
+(3) SILS Lecture Courses (Intermediate and Advanced ONLY)

 - Life, Environment, Matter and Information